-Regulatory status of corneal cross-linking
+The regulatory status of corneal cross-linking

 Because corneal cross-linking is a relatively new procedure, one of the most frequent questions we receive is, “Is corneal cross-linking FDA approved?”
 The FDA has currently approved only one company’s corneal cross-linking method for progressive keratoconus: Avedro.
-In 2016, the FDA approved Avedro’s KXL System for Accelerated Corneal Cross-Linking as well as its riboflavin solutions, Photrexa Viscous and Photrexa.
+In 2016, the FDA approved Avedro’s KXL System for Accelerated Corneal Cross-Linking as well as its riboflavin solutions, Photrexa Viscous, and Photrexa.
 (Note that KXL is an abbreviation for maximum keratometry, not a different form of CXL.)